Aerial view of flooding in downtown Montpelier, Vermont, July 2023

 Mitigation Funding

-Flood-related FEMA Hazard Mitigation Assistance grants received since 1990, adjusted for inflation.
-Higher values indicate more funding received.
+Flood-related FEMA Hazard Mitigation Assistance grants received since 1990, including both disaster-triggered and competitive mitigation programs.

 Funding Gap